 We work to strengthen primary health care in rural Guatemala.
 This means partnering with indigenous communities to identify health needs and to provide home-based and community-centered care for the health conditions that matter to them.
 We believe that primary care must be about both prevention and treatment.
 It must include both medical care and health education.
-And it include commitments to those who suffer from long-term illnesses and disabilities.
+And it must include commitments to those who suffer from long-term illnesses and disabilities.

 We train and support a large group of front-line health workers, including community health workers and nurses.
 We are a member of the international Community Health Impact Coalition and endorse their best practices related to community health work.
 We have special experience in diabetes, kidney disease, cancer, disability, and child malnutrition, and most of our resources are available online or by request.